Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

 Using online database, like NASA NED or SIMBAD, we can learn more about the target e.g., type, redshift, etc. Our science target is a Damped Lyman alpha absorber (DLA) at z=2.289, with a background quasar at z=2.87.
 We will be looking for HI 21cm absorption of the background radiation from the quasar, at the redshift of the intervening absorber.
 Using the DLA redshift in the relation f' = fo/(1+z), where fo is the rest frequecny of HI 21cm transition fo= 1420.4057 MHz, we get the frequency of the expected HI 21cm absorption line, f'=431.86 MHz.

 The task ``plotms`` is used to plot the data.
-It opens a GUI where you can select a variety of ways to visualize your data.
+It opens a GUI which provides variety of ways to visualize your data.
-Go through the help for plotms GUI in CASA documentation for more details on its usage **link needed**.
+For more details on its usage, go through the help for plotms GUI in CASA documentation **link needed**.
 It is important to make a good choice of parameters to plot so that you do not end up asking to plot too much data at the same time.
-Our aim is to inspect the data for non-working antennas.
-A good choice would be to limit the fields to calibrators and choosing a single channel and plot Amp Vs Time and iterating over antennas.
+Our aim is to inspect the data and look for non-working antennas.
+A good choice would be to select a single channel calibrator(s) visibilities and plot amplitude as a function of time, iterating over antennas.
-Another good plot for inspection is to choose a single antenna, choose all the channels and plot Amp Vs Channel while iterating over baselines.
+Another good plot for inspection will be to select the calibrator(s) data and plot amplitude as a dunction of channels while iterating over baselines.

 .. admonition:: Note

-   For spectral line analysis, usually the targets are point sources and we do not require the use of data from central square baselines of
+   Our science target is a point source, hence, we do not need to use the data from the central square baselines.
-   uGMRT.
 This is because these are mostly    relevant for imaging extended objects and also are prone to have higher RFIs (Radio frequency interferences).
 Hence they are omitted from the entire process, by setting the condition uvrange='>1.5km' in the functions.

-Hence in plotms, to view the data as shown in the following image, set spw as 0:400, uvrange as >1.5km and corr as rr.
-Iteration over anntennas in the Page tab seen on the left of the plotms window should be selected.
-From the Axes tab, choose x-axis as time and data as amp.
+To view the data, as shown in the following image, set spw = 0:400, uvrange = >1.5km and corr = rr.
+To choose the axes, select the "Axes" tab on the top horizontal bar; on this page you can choose x-axis as time and data as amp.
+To iterate over antennas, select the "Page" tab on the left vertical bar of the plotms window, and select antennas on the drop down menu for "Axis".
-It is good to set the inputs for a task to default before running it.

 .. code-block::